Grant Funding for Compliance Planning

 The MIDC has approved several documents to assist funding units with compliance planning for MIDC Standards 1, 2, 3, and 4.
 The Commission has published a detailed application with instructions for completing the form, a guide for submission of compliance plans, cost analyses, and local share calculations, as well as sample plans for a variety of systems to consider.
 The MIDC has Regional Managers working statewide to assist with compliance planning.
-Application workshops will be conducted throughout September for work group members to attend via webinar.

 Download the complete Application, Instructions and Sample Compliance Plans here.

 Open a Microsoft Word version of the application here.

 Find a Regional Manager here.

 View a webinar from a regional application workshop here.

 Before submitting an application, make sure you have everything on our checklist.